 Phishing emails are sent by fraudsters to thousands of addresses with the intention of persuading at least some recipients to divulge personal information such as bank details.

-They are designed to appear as if they come from bona fide companies; typically banks or government departments such as HM Revenue & Customs.
+They are designed to appear as if they come from bona fide companies; typically banks or government departments such as HM Revenue & Customs - or in this case, the TV Licensing service.

 The message might say there is a problem with a bank account or that the recipient is due a tax refund.
+Or it might ask you to complete your renewal.
 There will then be a link to a website for the victim to sign into their account and provide financial information.

 However, the website – despite appearing authentic – is a front for the criminals, who use it to steal personal information.